odant/conan-jscript/src/doc/api/http2.md

 All [`Http2Stream`][] instances are destroyed either when:

-* An `RST_STREAM` frame for the stream is received by the connected peer, and pending data has been read.
+* An `RST_STREAM` frame for the stream is received by the connected peer, and (for client streams only) pending data has been read.
-* The `http2stream.close()` method is called, and pending data has been read.
+* The `http2stream.close()` method is called, and (for client streams only) pending data has been read.
 * The `http2stream.destroy()` or `http2session.destroy()` methods are called.

 When an `Http2Stream` instance is destroyed, an attempt will be made to send an